corrode/corrode.github.io/content/blog/paradigms/index.md

 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=f9b28b96acde1f9d11e8dd5957539826))

-Still not the prettiest code, but a bit more concise.
-It still requires a mutable variable to keep track of the intermediate result.
+That's more concise already, but it still requires a mutable variable to keep track of the intermediate result.

-Now compare that to the functional approach:
+Now compare that to a more functional approach:

 ```rust
 let mut top_languages = languages.clone();